Inodes Explained

 When you reach your inode limit your site will start to fail – in the sense that visitors will begin to encounter errors.

-How Many Inodes Do You Actually Get?
+How Many Inode Capacity Do You Actually Get from Your Hosting Provider?

 Do note though that these limits often increase with the plan you buy in to.
 Consider them sort of a resource – the better a plan you get, the more files your account can support.
 This isn’t a hard rule though, so make sure to check your terms of service.